-By J1 Reporter: Daisy Owen
+By Daisy Owen

 “In fifth grade, we had to start changing [into a gym uniform] for P.E. class, and at this time girls were developing and starting to wear bras.
-We had this one religion teacher who was really strict about enforcing this specific rule that the school had, which was that girls couldn’t wear any colored bras, only white bras because we had white shirts for our uniform—and you could sometimes see the straps through the shirts.
+We had this one religion teacher who was really strict about enforcing this specific rule that the school had, which was that girls couldn’t wear any colored bras, only white bras because we had white shirts for our uniform—because you could sometimes see the straps through the shirts.
 Well, she would come up to us if we weren’t wearing a white bra, reach into our shirt, pull our bra strap up, and snap it onto our skin and say ‘Go change your bra,’ and we’d go into the clinic and they’d have extra bras for girls to change into.”

 Luckily, Hedge never had to experience this humiliation, but she had many classmates who did.
 “It didn’t happen to me because my mom only bought me white bras,” the junior said.